Mankinds' Knowledge Glossary

 - OECD AI: Organisation for Economic Co-operation and Development Artificial Intelligence Principles

-- OWASP: Open Worldwide Application Security Project
+- OWASP LLM Top 10: Open Worldwide Application Security Project — LLM threat taxonomy

 - ALTAI: Assessment List for Trustworthy Artificial Intelligence